 Molly Clare Wilson teaches and practices human-centered design.
-She is based in Berlin, Germany.
+She has lived in Berlin, Germany since 2015.

 Since fall 2015, Molly has led the Advanced Track at the School of Design Thinking, Hasso-Platter-Institut, University of Potsdam.
 She teaches and manages a team of 16 part-time faculty and 40 students as they solve complex product and service design problems alongside organizational partners in industry, government, and the nonprofit sector.
 A former fellow and teacher at the Stanford d.school, Molly has taught design thinking methodology all over the world.